My crew are on school holidays – hooray!!!

 Place the dates, seed butter, milk and vanilla into your thermal cooker.
 Cook on 90C, Speed 2 for 3 mins.
 Add in the banana and cook on speed 3, 90C for a further minute.
 Then boost up to speed 4 for 8 seconds.

 Now add the dry ingredients back to the wet and process until just combined (Speed 2, about 15 seconds).
+If you are using an egg, add it in here.
 The mixture will be quite thick and sticky.

 Scrape into a line 20×20 baking tray and use a spatula to smooth out and press down into the tin.